thanos-io/thanos/docs/components/query-frontend.md

                                  Maximum number of retries for a single query range request; beyond this, the downstream
                                  error is returned.
+      --query-range.min-split-interval=0
+                                 Split query range requests by at least this interval.It also should be less than
+                                 query-range.split-interval.
       --query-range.partial-response
                                  Enable partial response for query range
                                  requests if no partial_response param is